ethpm/ethpm-cli/docs/quickstart.rst

     - xxx.sol
     - yyy.sol

 Pass in a path to your project directory under the ``--project-dir`` flag.
 The wizard will attempt to compile these contracts using the available ``solc`` on your machine.
-Then it will prompt you for package details.
+The available ``solc`` version on your machine must be sufficient for compiling the project contracts.
+After compiliation, the CLI will start the manifest wizard for complete package details.

 .. code-block:: bash